 The U.S. examination of tax years 2016-2018 began in 2019 and remains ongoing.
-While it is reasonably possible that the Internal Revenue Service examination of these tax years could conclude within the next 12 months, final resolution of certain matters is dependent upon several factors, including the potential for formal administrative proceedings.
+While it is reasonably possible that the Internal Revenue Service (IRS) examination of these tax years could conclude within the next 12 months, final resolution of certain matters is dependent upon several factors, including the potential for formal administrative proceedings.
 As a result, an estimate of the range of reasonably possible changes in unrecognized tax benefits cannot be made.
+The IRS commenced its examination of tax years 2019-2021 during the third quarter of 2023.

-Note 7: Retirement Benefits
+Note 8: Retirement Benefits